 Optum and Mayo Clinic co-founded the legacy OptumLabs in late 2012.
 Through OptumLabs, the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery is delving into data from hundreds of millions of patients to find optimal treatments for conditions in a given setting, understand variations in care, and examine the effectiveness of patient care programs and approaches.

-Headquartered in Cambridge, Massachusetts, OptumLabs is the health care industry's first open collaborative research and innovation center.
+Headquartered in Eden Prairie, Minnesota, OptumLabs was established as a collaborative research and innovation center.
 It provides a research environment — including technology, tools, collaboration space and operating processes — and a translation network to assist in translating knowledge to changes in practice and policy.

-- Over- and under-use of tests and medications, including identifying resultant medical complications and burdens to individuals and the health care system at large
+- Over- and under-use of tests and medications, including identifying resultant medical complications and burdens to individuals and the health care system.

-- Comparative effectiveness of different medications, types of surgery or other therapeutic interventions
+- Comparative effectiveness of medications, surgeries or other therapeutic interventions on patient outcomes.

-- Effects of adherence to or change of therapy to long-term patient outcomes
+- Effects of adherence to or change of therapy on long-term patient outcomes.

 Since co-founding OptumLabs, Mayo Clinic researchers have published and presented research findings in a variety of national and international venues.